10 tips for beginner investors

 7. Spend time choosing the right fund

-There are more than 2,000 different unit trusts and OEICs, so you need to do your homework to pick one that meets your financial goals and suits your appetite for risk.
+There are thousands of investment funds, so you need to do your homework to pick one that meets your financial goals and suits your appetite for risk.
 The funds invest in more than 30 sectors, categorised by asset class (equities, say, or fixed-income); geography, for example UK small companies, or Asian emerging markets; sector type, such as technology or property; and investment style such as growth or income.

 Monitor the performance of a fund over a period of time, five or seven years, rather than just looking at whether a fund did well last year.
 Remember you are playing a long game.